Recent bookmarks

 Perhaps more than Parseltongue runs through Tom's veins.

 The Gaunts have always carried a hunger in their blood.
-Not just for power, as is their right—but for each other.
+Not just for power—but for each other.

 He feels no shame for his urges.
 Tradition is sacred, after all.